True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Appendix

-For evaluation of time series forecasting, different real-world data were used.
-The \textit{traffic data} are hourly recordings of the number of cars passing road junctions (\url{https://www.kaggle.com/datasets/fedesoriano/traffic-prediction-dataset/data}).
-The \textit{cloud data}, also used in \cite{toner2025performance} to evaluate TS foundation models, are publicly available from Huawei Cloud \url{https://github.com/sir-lab/data-release}.
+We further probed forecasting and DSR on different types of real-world data: The \textit{traffic data} are hourly recordings of the number of cars passing road junctions (\url{https://www.kaggle.com/datasets/fedesoriano/traffic-prediction-dataset/data}).
+The \textit{cloud data}, also used in \cite{toner2025performance} to evaluate TS foundation models, are publicly available from Huawei Cloud (\url{https://github.com/sir-lab/data-release}).
 It consists of function requests from Huawei’s serverless cloud platform.
 The \textit{weather data} consists of daily sampled soil temperature and air pressure measured in the city of Mannheim, Germany (source: Deutscher Wetterdienst [German weather service]), and can be accessed via \url{https://www.dwd.de/EN/ourservices/cdc/cdc_ueberblick-klimadaten_en.html}.
 The \textit{functional magnetic resonance imaging (fMRI) data} comes from human subjects performing cognitive tasks and is publicly available on GitHub \cite{kramer22a}.
 We followed \citet{kramer22a} and selected the first principal component of BOLD activity in each of the $20$ brain regions. \citet{kramer22a} report a positive maximum Lyapunov exponent for models reconstructed from these time series, indicating their chaotic nature (see also \cite{volkmann2024scalable}).
 The \textit{ETTh1 dataset} is part of the Electricity Transformer Temperature (ETT) benchmark, which is widely used for evaluating TS forecasting models.
 It contains hourly data collected from a power transformer station \cite{haoyietal_informer_2021} and can be accessed at \url{https://github.com/zhouhaoyi/ETDataset}. \textit{Electroencephalogram (EEG) data} were taken from a study by \citet{schalk_bci2000_2004}, comprising 64-channel data collected from human subjects performing various motor and imagery tasks.
 Following the approach of \citet{brenner_tractable_2022}, the signals were smoothed using a Hann window of length $15$.
 As for the training data, all test data were standardized for processing by the models.